Additional support for international students

 Faith and Spirituality

-Members of any religious group are free to practise their own beliefs and the world’s main religions are all represented within the University community.
-The Student Support Team can signpost places of worship off-campus.
-On campus, room LDN 2.09 is utilised as a nondenominational quiet room for prayer.
-Other rooms may be available on request.
-If you have any questions, please visit the Student Support desk on the second floor of the campus.
+Members of any religious group are free to practise their own beliefs and the world’s main religions are represented within the University community.
+On campus, room LDN 2.10 is utilised as a nondenominational quiet room for prayer, though other rooms may be available on request.
+If you have any questions or would like information about local places of worship, please visit the Student Services desk on the second floor of the campus or email firstname.lastname@example.org.

 Students with Disabilities